 A new certificate must be installed if no valid session certificate is installed on the control.
-Contact the responsible service technician to determine which certificate you need.
+Clarify which certificate is needed with your service employee.
 He will then provide you with a valid certificate file if necessary.

 - Open the task bar at the bottom edge of the screen

-- ▶ Press the green HEIDENHAIN button to open the HEROS menu
+- Press the green HEIDENHAIN button to open the HEROS menu

-- ► Select the Settings menu item
+- Select the Settings menu item

-- ▶ Select the Network menu item
+- Select the Network menu item.

 - > The control displays the Network settings dialog.

-- Select the Internet tab.
-The settings in the Remote maintenance field are configured by the machine tool builder.
+- ► Select the Internet tab.
+The settings in the Remotemaintenance field are configured by the machine tool builder.

 - Press the Add button

-- Select the file in the selection menu
+- ▶ Select the file in the selection menu

 - ▶ Press the Open button

 - > The certificate is opened.

 - ▶ Press the OK soft key.

 - It may be necessary to restart the control to load the settings

-Starting the service session
+Launching the service session